Xinyuan-L/SEGP/team_log.md

 * Build database with MySQL and deploy it on Tencent Cloud;

-* The database contains the information of dishes, tastes, ingredients, cooking steps and users' comments;
+* The database contains the information of dishes, tastes, ingredients, cooking steps, users' comments and the related pictures;

 ***
 ### April 10th